 This device doesn’t just help people affected by gantamicin, it also has the potential to help the elderly.
 Elderly people can be susceptible to falling over.
-It is believed that this is due to the vestibular apparatus weakening over time.
+It is believed one of the reasons for this is that the vestibular apparatus weakens over time.
 So, by training the area of the brain responsible for balance we can hopefully reduce the number of falls amongst the elderly.

 Suffering from a stroke can be a debilitating blow in someone’s life.
-A blood clot or bleed in the brains arteries cuts off oxygen to the brain’s tissues, killing them.
-In the worst cases the victims end up with a significantly reduced quality of life and frustratingly there is not a lot modern medicine can do to treat a stroke, however, when we discovered that are brains were ‘plastic’ and able to change, Edward Taub developed his ‘plasticity based treatment’ to help stroke achieve recovery by rewiring their brains.
+A blood clot or bleed in the brains arteries cut off oxygen to the brain’s tissues, killing them.
+In the worst cases the victims end up with a significantly reduced quality of life and frustratingly there is not a lot modern medicine can do to treat a stroke, however, when we discovered that our brains were ‘plastic’ and able to change, Edward Taub developed his ‘plasticity-based treatment’ to help stroke achieve recovery by rewiring their brains.

 Through a series of experiments Taub began to explain that after suffering from a stroke, patients see that they can’t walk or use their arms, they naturally start to believe they will never be able to walk or use their arms again.
 He called this ‘learned non-use’.
 After a stroke he believed patients entered a period of ‘spinal shock’, which can last a few months and means that their neurons struggle to fire, making them believe that it would be impossible to recover.
 For recovery to happen the neurons the brain region in charge of movement needs to be able to function properly, and the neurons need to be able to wire together to transmit messages.
 The stronger the connection between the neurons the easier the movement becomes.